 Babies under six months should not be exposed to direct sunlight.
 Their skin is not yet protected by melanin.
 So when you do take your infant outside, take precautions.
 Cover your baby's sensitive skin with proper protective clothing that covers the arms and legs completely, and a wide-brimmed sun hat or bonnet.
 Also, be sure to use a carriage or stroller with a canopy or hood.
 If you want to sit outside, find a shady spot or put up an umbrella.
 Sunscreens can be used on babies over the age of 6 months.
 You can read more about how to provide sun protection for infants and toddlers here.

 With 15 percent of US children ages 6 - 19 overweight or obese, it's more important than ever that your children be active.
 They should be encouraged to "go outside and play."
-However, sustaining five or more sunburns in childhood increases lifetime risk of melanoma by 80 percent, so it is important to get your children in the habit of practicing sun protection.
+However, on average a person’s risk for melanoma doubles if he or she has had more than five sunburns, so it is important to get your children in the habit of practicing sun protection.

 Sometimes, surprisingly, schools are the biggest block to children's safety.
 Many schools see sunscreen as a medicine, and require either written permission to use it, or require that the school nurse apply it.
 Many schools also ban the wearing of hats and sunglasses during school hours, including recess.